ibomash/LittleMoments/README.md

 ## Credits

 - The initial alpha app icon is from DALL-E. I think it would be great to commission a human artist for a final app icon.
-- I used ChatGPT Pro to help create this (given no prior experience with Swift and SwiftUI).
+- I used ChatGPT Plus to help create this (given no prior experience with Swift and SwiftUI).
 - Sound file downloaded from https://freesound.org/people/fauxpress/sounds/42095/